yhy6f/100-days-of-code/log.md

 ### Day 3: January 18, 2022, Tuesday

 **Today's Progress**: I made a basic UI for my pet adoption project with an input form.
 I tested out the petfinder API with curl, and tested out the endpoint URL using fetch(), and console.log the data I got back.
-I learned that you pass in the authorization token in a headers object into the second argument of fetch(), and that the humongous authorization token can be actually decoded using [this site] (https://jwt.io/).
+I learned that you pass in the authorization token in a headers object into the second argument of fetch(), and that the humongous authorization token can be actually decoded using [this site](https://jwt.io/).
 Next step is to tie the input with the endpoint URL together.

 **Thoughts** Felt good that I made steady progress, even these are baby steps.